cloudogu/nexus/docs/operations/predefined_nexus_entities_en.md

 ```

 The policy can be configured via `cesapp edit-config nexus` command.
 The default intervall for the cleanup policy is 14 days.
+More information about cleanup policies can be found in the [official cleanup-policy-documentation](https://help.sonatype.com/repomanager3/nexus-repository-administration/repository-management/cleanup-policies).